MoonshineSG/Simplify3D-to-OctoPrint/README.md

 trash - remove local gcode file after uploading to Octoprint

 rename - will add the name of the material (from the selected AUto Configure material name) at the begining of the file name (abc.gcode -> PLA_abc.gcode)

-estimate - adds estimation to the meta data (together with other slicer info)

 select - select file after upload